annedorko/mindfulqueer/_posts/2018-01-12-choosing-yearly-themes.md

 ---
 layout: post
-title: "Finding Success: On Choosing Yearly Themes"
+title: "How to Find Success: Choose a Yearly Theme"
 ---

 Every year, I choose a theme to focus my decisions on a specific target.
-Thus far, it has worked rather well.
+So far, it has worked rather well.

 The year of 2018 is all about expansion for me.
 This is all inclusive of my mind, body, and business.